redis/redis-io/redis-doc/commands/blpop.md

 BLPOP and BRPOP can be used with pipelining (sending multiple commands and reading the replies in batch), but it does not make sense to use BLPOP or BRPOP inside a MULTI/EXEC block (a Redis transaction).

-The behavior of BLPOP inside MULTI/EXEC when the list is empty is to return a multi-bulk nil reply, exactly what  happens when the timeout is reached.
+The behavior of BLPOP inside MULTI/EXEC when the list is empty is to return a @nil-reply, exactly what  happens when the timeout is reached.
 If you like science fiction, think at it like if inside MULTI/EXEC the time will  flow at infinite speed :)

-## Return value
+@return

 BLPOP returns a two-elements array via a multi bulk reply in order to return both the unblocking key and the popped value.